inkstitch/inkstitch/collections/_developers/en/003-001-pyembroidery.md

 ## Embroidery File Formats

-The [EduTech wiki](http://edutechwiki.unige.ch/en/Machine_embroidery) is a good ressource for embroidery concepts.
+The [EduTech wiki](http://edutechwiki.unige.ch/en/Machine_embroidery) is a good resource for embroidery concepts.

 You can also find very detailed information about [embroidery file formats](http://edutechwiki.unige.ch/en/Embroidery_format).